valekar/blockydoc/src/pages/index.md

 ---
 templateKey: index-page
-title: Generate or create any documents that you want
+title: Work In Progress - Generate or create any documents that you want
 image: /img/blocky_home.png
-heading: Generate document, reach agreements between parties online
+heading: Work in Progress - Generate document, reach agreements between parties online
 subheading: Support sustainable farming while enjoying a cup
 mainpitch:
   title: Why Blocky Work
   description: >
+    Coming soon .....
     Generating documents from anywhere, anytime is free.
 You can freely download or create any agreements of your liking.
 description: >-
   Blocky Work is a place where in you can generate as many documents as possible.
 It could be of any legal/agreement documents.